 Taking your child to the dentist should be a top priority for parents.
 However, one of the latest surveys reveals otherwise!
 Nearly 50 percent of surveyed parents with children under the age of 12 did not regularly take their kids to the dentist.
 This is shocking news, right?
 Would you believe that only 1 in 5 surveyed parents felt that their kids needed to see a dentist as soon as they developed baby teeth?
 Besides that, only 50 percent of fathers and 60 percent of mothers ensured that their kids observe proper dental care.
 This research explains why about 30 percent of children have already tooth decay and other complications by the age of five.
+That’s why you should visit somewhere like Collins Street Smiles dentist Melbourne, or a similar one wherever your location.
+They provide the best possible care for their patients and make sure they feel as comfortable as possible, especially vulnerable and shy children as going to the dentist for the first time can be a big scare for them at times.

 Perhaps these parents are not to be blamed for the tooth decay that their children are experiencing because they did not know when they should start taking their kids to the dentist.
 Well, this has been one of the concerns for many parents, and this article reveals what you need to know about dental care for your young child.